Infiltrative Bowel Disease in Cats

 DISEASES OF INFILTRATION

 Disease can lead to an influx of inappropriate cells into the layers of the intestine.
 This infiltration of the bowel by abnormal cells creates thickening and puffiness, which hampers function.
 The thick intestine does not contract properly, which leads to food pooling and sludging.
-Pooling and sludging leads to the sensation of nausea and malaise.
+Pooling and sludging lead to the sensation of nausea and malaise.
 The thick intestine also cannot absorb nutrients properly, which leads to weight loss and diarrhea.
 Frequently there is ulceration and bleeding as the membranes become unhealthy.

 Bacterial populations become altered when the nutrients available to them change in composition.
 In other words, what sort of bacteria live in the bowel depends on what nutrients are in abundance around them.
 Different nutrients promote different bacterial populations for better or worse.
 Abnormal nutrient absorption can lead to an overgrowth of bacteria or at least an alteration in the proportions of different populations of bacteria, creating a bad neighborhood in the bowel.
 Toxic bacterial products can be produced.
 Bacteria can overpower natural barriers, allowing them to crawl up the pancreatic duct or bile duct where they create inflammation in organs that are normally sterile (pancreas and liver).